Xtraball/SiberianCMS-Doc/docs/layout.md

 In the version 4.8.6 we introduced new Layout options, you can offer easy customization of your layouts to the final user with a simple form.

-If you want to add custom options to your layout you must create a Form and register it in your bootstrap.
+If you want to add custom options to your layout you must create a Form and register it in your init.

 ```raw
 MyAwesomeLayout.zip